sunLookin/learngit/readme.txt

 Git is a version control system
-Git is a free software
+Git is a free software distributed under the GPL
-Git file change